effectivehomeoffice/effectivehomeoffice.com/README.md

 - Basecamp Check-Ins https://basecamp.com/features/checkins

-## Pairing
+## Remote Pair Programming

-[Tuple](https://tuple.app/) (macOS only) sells itself as an even better pairing tool than the missed screenhero.
-We can't recommend it just yet as we haven't had the time to try it.
+[Tuple](https://tuple.app/) (macOS only) seems very promising for remote pairing.
+It's the self-declared successor of the missed screenhero.
+We can't wait to try it out and share our experiences with it on this website.

 ## Mob Programming and Full-Team Collaboration